dilettagoglia/starter-academic/content/publication/example/index.md

   work I present an example of racial-based discrimination resulting from a particular kind of algorithmic bias, known in literature as amplification bias.
-Then, in order to stimulate debate on how to effectively address this phenomenon in automated decisionmaking systems, I explore a case study reporting it, I analyse why it is so problematic, and I stress the need to reflect on ethical solutions to fix it.
+Then, in order to stimulate debate on how to effectively address this phenomenon in automated decision-making systems, I explore a case study reporting it, I analyse why it is so problematic, and I stress the need to reflect on ethical solutions to fix it.
 In this paper, I argue that we cannot solve harmful consequences of algorithmic bias to the root without adopting an